mhcurylo/labtor/presentation.md

 ## Back to the point

-- I would like to talk about simple concepts: pure functions, function composition, currying, partial application
+- I would like to talk about simple concepts: pure functions, function composition, currying

-- This simple concepts may take a lot time to learn and to understand right
+- This simple concepts may took me a lot of time to get

-- I more or less understand them which may make me sound as an ass
+- I more or less understand them now which may make me sound as an ass

-- Please tell me if you need more clarification
+- Please ask questions if you need more clarification

 # *FP in Java and JavaScript*